How to place images in letters with Photoshop

 Choosing the Create Clipping Mask command.

-The clipping mask hides any part of the image that’s not sitting directly above the letter, which creates the illusion that the image is actually inside it:
+The clipping mask hides any part of the image that sits outside the letter, creating the illusion that it's inside.

 The image appears inside the letter after creating the clipping mask.